timkleier/fusion-auth/api-keys.md

 * Add the `jsonwebtoken` package to our gateway and microservices
 * Utilize FusionAuth's HMAC default signing key to create [signed JWTs](https://jwt.io/introduction/) for the gateway to pass to the microservices
 * Decode that JWT in each of the microservices, using the same signing key, to verifying the request
-* In the case of needing the pre-signed user `access_token` for role-based access, the gateway will forward it on and the microservices will decode it in the same way
+* For role-based access checks, the gateway will forward the user's signed `access_token` from FusionAuth as an Authorization Bearer token, allowing microservices to verify and determine the caller's roles

 ## JWT Authorization
-JWTs are a common standard for securely passing JSON-based information between applications.
-We're going to use them for the purpose of authorization (authorizing the gateway to access the microservices) as well as passing information (just user roles for now).
+JWTs are an industry standard way for securely passing claims between two parties, allowing that information to be verified by the recipient.
+We're going to use them for the purpose of authorization (authorizing the gateway to access the microservices) as well as passing information (user claims, such as role membership).

 In your gateway application, install `jsonwebtoken`:
 ```